Iftar: Iran

 In Iran, neighbourhood iftar feasts are not customary; the (larger and more festive) meal is usually shared among family.
 A small selection of foods is prepared to break the fast and is summarily followed by a proper Persian meal.
 Most common iftar items are: Chai (tea) with zulbia and bamiyeh and other sweets, dates, halva, Fereni, Ash Reshteh, Halim, Shami Lapeh, Noon (bread usually lavash or barbari) and paneer with greens and fresh herbs.
 One of the biggest iftar meals in the world takes place in Imam Reza shrine in Mashhad city every year, with some 12 thousand people attending every night.

+Kurdistan

+In Kurdistan, sometimes iftar is eaten in mosques.
+In the mosques people break their fast (sawm) by dates, water, milk, and coffee.
+And later, they eat their dinner in there.